christian-stepanek/docs/docs/direnv.md

 will perform when entering or exiting a particular directory.

 This tutorial will give you an overview of how to set up `direnv` on the various supercomputers that `AWI-ESM` currently is running on.
+To this end the shell environment has to be updated.
+For ease of use, such changes to the shell environment should become available as soon as you login to Levante.
+To this end updates to the shell environment will be implemented in shell configuration files that are automatically executed whenever you login to the DKRZ computing system Levante.
+There are various such files available on any linux system.
+Examples are configuration files .bashrc and .bash_profile that are hidden files residing in your home folder.
+Which one you chose for implementing the changes below is really up to you.
+Note, that if you have your environment configured to use other (login) shells than the bash you might have to choose configuration files that are specific to your shell for implementing below described modifications.
 As always, a video guide as well as text documentation is provided.

 ## Setting up `direnv`